ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 Recursive Methods
 -----------------

-All methods in Ivy’s functional API are implemented as recursive methods on the :class:`ivy.Container`.
+All methods in Ivy's functional API are implemented as recursive methods on the :class:`ivy.Container`.
 This means you can easily map a single method to all arrays in the container with a single line.

 Starting with the following container: